 It’s a common belief that income investing in the UK is only for retirees who want to supplement their pensions.
 While that’s certainly not the case – investing for income is an excellent investment strategy at any age – retirees can often benefit from this style of investing.

 The reason is that if you’ve built up a nest egg for retirement already, you can use that wealth to generate a sizable monthly income in retirement.
 All you need to do is switch from value investing or growth investing to investing for income.

 Investing for retirement income in the UK is generally relatively low risk.
 Plus, since you can use the cash payments for everyday purchases, you don’t need to sell off your primary investments to fund your lifestyle in retirement.
 In this way, investing for income in the UK enables seniors to live a more comfortable retirement and pass on more assets to their heirs.

 Ways of Investing for Income

-There’s no single best way to invest for income in the UK.
-What mix of assets works best for you depends on whether you want regular monthly income or annual income throughout the year.
+There’s no single way to invest for income in the UK.
+What mix of assets works for you depends on whether you want regular monthly income or annual income throughout the year.
 It also depends on your risk tolerance and whether you already have a diversified long term investment portfolio.